bkase/slides/beyond-type-safety-swift/notes.md

       Thus I can lift the code out into a temp variable

+Do you want to learn more?
+I do!
+Basic abstract algebra and category theory will help.

+For a really low core intro read "How to Bake a Pi"

 Beyond Type Safety in Swift -- The Virtues of following the Law